QSpec: Speculative Decoding with Complementary Quantization Schemes: Experiments

-\textbf{Ablation on Draft Token Length.}~ To assess parameter sensitivity, we vary the draft token lengths $\gamma$, the sole hyper-parameter of \sys{}, from 2 to 7 across all the benchmarks using Llama3-8b-instruct and Llama3.2-3b models.
+~ \textbf{Ablation on draft token length.} To assess parameter sensitivity, we vary the draft token lengths $\gamma$, the only hyper-parameter of \sys{}, from 2 to 6 across all the benchmarks using Llama3.2-3b and Llama3-8b-instruct models.
 As depicted in Figure~\ref{fig:draft token length}, an increase in \(\gamma\) leads to a gradual decline in the token acceptance rate, since all subsequent tokens are discarded once a token is rejected.
-Nevertheless, even at \(\gamma = 7\), the token acceptance rate remains relatively high, approximately $70\%$, compared to $28\sim 58\%$ in 160m-7b draft-target model pair under $\gamma=5$ in conventional speculative decoding~\citep{liu2024onlinespeculativedecoding}.
+Nevertheless, even at \(\gamma = 6\), the token acceptance rate remains relatively high, approximately $74\%$, compared to $28\sim 58\%$ in 160m-7b draft-target model pair under $\gamma=5$ in conventional speculative decoding~\citep{liu2024onlinespeculativedecoding}.
 Additionally, a consistent improvement in throughput is observed compared to W4A16, indicating the robustness of \sys{} with respect to \(\gamma\).
+More comprehensive comparison is provided in Appendix~\ref{sec:app_comphre}.